 - Time/Space.
 But if it DOESN'T sell right away, the time an item sits in here and the space it takes up is something we have to take into consideration.
 A giant Cybertron Starscream may sit up on the shelf for a year before someone grabs it, while an original Zartan figure that takes up no space for the same price will probably sell right away.

 Then there's things not specifically related to the items themselves that any store needs to take into account when buying such as:

 - Rent.
-For some reason we can't convince our landlord to give us a break in rent so people can get more money for their broken Batman figures.
+For some reason we can't convince our landlord to give us free rent so people can get more money for their broken Batman figures.
 (We'll try again next time we see him though.)

 - Supplies.
 This one is huge and I forgot about it initially.
 But there's so many things we go through, not just stuff we buy once that it takes to run a business like fixtures, a computer, printer, audio visual stuff, but all the stuff that we buy weekly like all those cleaning supplies which we burn through so quickly.
 That includes wipes, paper towels, solvants, soap, etc. Then there's things like trash bags, toilet paper, baggies, price gun labels, printer paper, printer ink, and shipping supplies that we also go through quickly.

 - Credit Card Fees.
 Again, something we've asked if we could just not pay, but Square didn't seem too amused (and between you and me, may have secretly raised our processing fees).

 - Insurance.
 When we were opening our store we went to the company that we use for our personal insurance.
 They freaked out and quoted us something like 12k for the year.
 So we also freaked out, until we called Dave over at Quake and asked him what the hell to do.
 He hooked us up with his insurance company and they've been great ever since.